peterfarrell/djangosaml2/docs/source/contents/security.md

 POST-bindings, so you must not include exceptions for djangosaml2 in your global configuration.

+Note that to enable autosubmit of post-bindings inline-javascript is used.
+To allow execution of this autosubmit-code a nonce is included, which works in default configuration but may not work if you modify `CSP_INCLUDE_NONCE_IN` to exclude `script-src`.

 You can specify a custom CSP handler via the `SAML_CSP_HANDLER` setting and the warning can be disabled by setting `SAML_CSP_HANDLER=''`.
 See the [djangosaml2](https://djangosaml2.readthedocs.io/) documentation for more